Skip to main content

 Save on hot water costs

-Taking a shower instead of a bath saves around 40% of the water, and therefore the cost of heating that water.
-This will depend on the type of shower and how long you run it for, as some power showers can use as much water as a bath.
-To reduce costs:
+Opting for a shower instead of a bath can save around 40% of the water used, and consequently, the cost of heating that water.
+However, the water efficiency of your shower matters and how long you use it for – some power showers can use as much water as a bath.

 Cutting your total water consumption is particularly important if you pay for your water using a meter.
 A water meter reflects your actual usage and your bills will therefore be lower if you use less water.